michiel-jfx/nop/README.md

 work in progress

 ## Information
 When you run the application from your laptop, you will see various information on your console.
 The project has all `System.out` statements on purpose to provide information on what's happening.
-For example:
+For example:<br/>
 ![Image](https://github.com/user-attachments/assets/d9f28f9d-c879-483c-94d1-cdef291a9009)

 Also kept in the code on purpose are some unused import statements.
 These are left for your courtesy and useful when adding a popup or an image.